Plumsail/documents-docs/source/user-guide/processes/examples/create-docx-from-template-processes.rst

 Configure template
 --------------------

-Once you've created the Process, you'll proceed to its first step - **Configure template**.
+Once we've created the Process, we'll proceed to its first step - **Configure template**.

 It includes two substeps:

 - Editor;
 - Settings.

-In `Editor <../../../user-guide/processes/online-editor.html>`_, you can compose the template from scratch or upload a pre-made one.
+In Editor, you can compose the template from scratch or upload an existing one.
 It's also possible to modify the uploaded template online.

-Feel free to `download an invoice DOCX template <../../../_static/files/user-guide/processes/template-invoice.docx>`_ we have already prepared.
+Feel free to `download the invoice DOCX template <../../../_static/files/user-guide/processes/template-invoice.docx>`_ we have already prepared.
 Then upload it to the process.

 .. image:: ../../../_static/img/user-guide/processes/how-tos/upload-template.png
     :alt: upload template file